thinhdoan823/SQL-Explore-Ecommerce-Dataset/README.md

 ## Queries

-The repository includes eight SQL queries, each targeting specific aspects of ecommerce analysis.
-These queries cover a range of tasks such as calculating revenue, analyzing customer behavior, and identifying trends.
-By examining these sample queries, users can gain a better understanding of how to leverage SQL for ecommerce data analysis in BigQuery.
+The repository includes SQL queries, each targeting specific aspects of ecommerce analysis.

 ## Usage